Spurs boss Pochettino optimistic over Kane ahead of Madrid clash

 "We will assess him and then we will make the best decision.
 My feeling is good.
 But it's not my feeling, it's Harry Kane's feeling."

-Kane continues to lead the way for Tottenham this season, scoring 13 goals in all competitions – eight of those coming in the Premier League.
+Kane continues to lead the way for Tottenham this season with 13 goals in all competitions, eight of which have come in the Premier League.